Théophile Cailleux: Theoretical work

 Cailleux wrote that Troy was situated in East Anglia where he had discovered two huge war-dykes between Cambridge and the Wash.
 Here, he identified the river Cam with the Iliad's Scamander and the river Great Ouse with Homer's Simoïs.
 He was convinced that Homeric Troy was once situated on the heights outside Cambridge known as the Gog Magog Hills.
-Ithaca, he believed, should be sought in south-west Spain, in the delta of the Guadalete, somewhere between Jerez and Cadiz.
+Ithaca, he believed, should be sought in south-west Spain, in the delta of the Guadalete, somewhere between Jerez de la Frontera and Cádiz.
 He found the spring Arethusa: the present Fuente Amarga near Chiclana de la Frontera, well known for its therapeutic waters, and identified Ithaca's Mount Neriton with the Nertobriga (briga meaning mountain in Celtic), a height figuring on a map of southern Celtiberia by the 2nd century Greek geographer Ptolemaeus.

 Cailleux's work followed fairly soon after Heinrich Schliemann's triumphant demonstration that Troy and Mycenae existed as powerful cities at the right time and in the right place to have fought a Trojan War such as the epics describe (see for example Schliemann's Ithaka, der Peloponnesus und Troja, 1868).
 The need for geographical speculation had thus been to some extent removed, and Cailleux was not taken seriously by Homeric scholars or archaeologists.